 Accommodations such as alternate media, scribes, extra tutoring time, and accommodated testing will still be available in a virtual environment.
 To access each accommodation, please contact the necessary department.
 You can refer to the DSPS Website for contact information.

 All videos must be closed-captioned and captions should be accurate.
 Automatic captions need to be reviewed and edited for accuracy.
 Course materials need to be accessible for students with disabilities.
 If faculty need assistance with this, please contact Academic Technology.
 Zoom meeting invite links need to be sent to email@example.com for students who are Deaf or to firstname.lastname@example.org for students using scribe services.

-When your application is ready to be sent to us with all required documents, please email everything to firstname.lastname@example.org.
-During the office's transition to a virtual environment, please allow up to two (2) business days to receive a phone call from the DSPS staff.
+DSPS applications are electronic and will be sent back to the DSPS office after you have confirmed your signature via email.
+During the office's transition to a virtual environment, please allow up to two (2) business days to receive a phone call or email from the DSPS staff regarding your application.

 Once your emailed documentation has been received and reviewed, you will receive a phone call from the DSPS staff to schedule an appointment.
 Please allow two (2) business days to receive this phone call.

 Once you have spoken to a DSPS staff member and made an appointment with a DSPS counselor, you will receive an email link with an invitation to a ConferZoom meeting or a phone appointment.
 The day before your DSPS counselor meeting you will receive a call to confirm you have received this invitation.

 On the day of your appointment, it is suggested you access your ConferZoom meeting at least five minutes before your scheduled appointment.
 The DSPS Office will continue to enforce the 15-minute rule.
 If you have not logged into your ConferZoom meeting within 15 minutes of your scheduled appointment time, the DSPS counselor will end your meeting.
 You will then need to contact the DSPS staff by phone or email to reschedule your appointment.